-In case you found this site while searching for advice on poster presentations, here are two that I designed for Daisy Bicking, who presented them at The Laminitis Conference in Florida.
-Both were crafted to be light on text and to show off her great (and sometimes gruesome!) photographs.
+In case you found this site while searching for advice on poster presentations, here are two that I helped Daisy Bicking make for a The Laminitis Conference in Florida.
+Both were crafted to be light on text and to show off her great photographs.

 And if you’ve found this site because you have a lame horse, you can contact Daisy for details at firstname.lastname@example.org.
 She’s based in West Chester, Pennsylvania (near me), but makes road trips with her crew.
 She also gives seminars on how to do the above, and much more.
 You can also follow her farm on facebook.
 Tell her I sent you.

 Please also see my Designing conference posters page for tips and downloadable templates in Powerpoint and OpenOffice.